Welcome To The Blue Hell

 We Have Been Here Since The Start —

-A few visionaries saw the need to start a supporters organization that mimicked the rest of the futbol world.
+A few visionaries saw the need to start a supporters’ organization that mimicked the rest of the futbol world.
 This is their story as told by our spirit animal.

-written by Sam Pierron
+written by Sam Pierron in 2014

 What is now “The Cauldron” got its start as “The Mystics,” a random collection of people who met via the old North American Soccer mailing list.
 Most of them are names you wouldn’t recognize, but they were there and helped build the foundation for what we have today.
 Particular thanks go to Wade Jackson and Sandy Hoffman for instilling a modicum of order on the early proceedings.